Vlad311010/react_frontend_app_example/README.md

 This is sample React project.

-**react-front** is an implementation of base React project which written with clean architecture and best practices.
+**react_frontend_app_example** is an implementation of base React project which written with clean architecture and best practices.
 This Repository include alternative frontend for *https://github.com/Vlad311010/ASP.NET_web_app_example* web application project created with Asp.Net Core.